What is a network engineer?

 A network engineer is a technology professional who has the necessary skills to plan, implement and oversee the computer networks that support in-house voice, data, video and wireless network services.

-Although the job titles "network engineer" and "network administrator" are sometimes used as synonyms, a network engineer usually has more executive responsibilities than a network administrator.
-The engineering side tends to deal more with planning, design and technical specifications, whereas the administration side deals mostly with day-to-day maintenance, management and troubleshooting efforts.
+Although the job titles network engineer and network administrator are sometimes used as synonyms, a network engineer usually has more executive responsibilities than a network administrator.
+The engineering side deals more with planning, design and technical specifications.
+The administration side deals mostly with day-to-day maintenance, management and troubleshooting efforts.

-The job titles may also be differentiated by education or earnings.
+The job titles might also differ by education or earnings.
 Typically, a network engineer has more education and earns more than a network administrator.
-Employment projections show that network engineers are in demand, and the profession -- and closely related professions -- are expected to grow between 4% to 7% in the next decade.
+Employment projections show that network engineers are in demand, and projections indicate the profession -- and other closely related professions -- will grow by about 5% in the next decade.

 What does a network engineer do?